tliu448/project/README.md

 This is a Python project that detects traffic lights and signs using computer vision techniques.

 ## Before you run
 The image files are too big to upload here.
+(And I'm not in the GT dropbox group for some reason).
 Please download the image.zip file from the following Google drive link: <br >
 https://drive.google.com/file/d/1HYbyo8xg0Ft0BkRDRxy33d9jau3zebUL/view?usp=sharing <br >
 Once downloading is completed, please unzip it and place the folder `image` in the home directory.